Mahjong Tiles

 Themes

 Mahjong Solitaire comes in different sorts and flavors.
 There are dozens of games online styled into different themes, from valentine themes to animals and candies.
-Our game allows you to choose from two mahjong solitaire themes: classic mahjong solitaire and numbers mahjong.
+Our game allows you to choose from two mahjong solitaire themes: classic mahjong and numbers mahjong.

 Interestingly, even though original mahjong sets are traditionally made of bone, there still were many variations of mahjong tiles with some sets featuring images of animals, fine arts, and noble professions.